ginger-society/create-gingerjs-app/README.md

-# react_py
+# gingerjs
-A helper library for gingerJs (A Truly Full-Stack Development Experience with Python)
+A helper library for gingerjs (A Truly Full-Stack Development Experience with Python)